-Clancy has written that "The happiest kind of life is the one in which we forget ourselves in the service of others, and pursue truth and justice fearlessly, because they are beautiful."
+To me, the happiest kind of life is the one in which you forget yourself in the service of others, pursue justice without fear, and let yourself be moved by wonder and beauty.

 Be of good cheer!
 There’s always hope.
 Life’s an adventure, each new day is an opportunity, and every person is a miracle — even the annoying ones.